Enrique1263/IBD/README.md

 This repository serves as a comprehensive news collector, leveraging JSON-returning APIs.
 The codebase is designed for scalable deployment, both horizontally (utilizing multiple API keys) and vertically (utilizing multiple APIs).

-The primary objective of this project is to establish a robust news aggregation system capable of populating a database (MongoDB, currently in progress), with potential future applications.
+The primary objective of this project is to establish a robust news aggregation system capable of populating a database (MongoDB).
 News articles are categorized by user-defined topics, enabling efficient API request management and topic-based data segregation.
+Once all that is done, we take partial data and insert it into a vectorized database (Milvus), so we can ask for articles based on a topic, a phrase or what ever text context we provide.

 ## Gathering Structure